Gdańsk Street, Bydgoszcz: Tenement at 24

 Although devoid of architectural motifs and decoration, the highly simplified shape of the building is a remnant of the one erected in the early 1900s by architect Rudolf Kern, on an order from investor Julius Berger.
 The building housed the first Music Conservatoire of Bydgoszcz, founded in 1904 by Arnold Schattschneider.
+Between 1907 and 1920, Bydgoszcz pipe organ builder Paul Voelkner lived there.

 In 1926, one of the first Polish car dealer and fuel station were set up here, the Ford Butowski Company.

 Originally, this five-storey tenement possessed rich Art Nouveau architectural details but has been heavily destroyed by a fire in 1945.

 The facade underwent a thorough restoration in 2018.